seveas/python-prctl/docs/index.rst

 implementations distinguish two categories of processes: privileged processes (whose effective user ID is 0, referred to as superuser or root), and unprivileged processes (whose effective UID is non-zero).
-Privileged processes bypass all kernel permission checks, while unpriv‐ ileged processes are subject to full permission checking based on the process's credentials (usually: effective UID, effective GID, and sup‐ plementary group list).
+Privileged processes bypass all kernel permission checks, while unprivileged processes are subject to full permission checking based on the process's credentials (usually: effective UID, effective GID, and supplementary group list).

 Starting with kernel 2.2, Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities, which can be